 If you decide to forget the gym and go straight to starting a personal training business, then you have other hurdles.
 You'll have to market yourself and find your clients.
 How will you do this?
 Most certifications do not cover this stuff in their textbooks.
 This can be done but it will probably take some time to build up name recognition and a client base.

 You got into the personal training business because you want to help people.
 That's a great reason!
-When you start working in a gym, you will eventually find out some fitness centers would prefer to have members who never show up.
+When you start working in a gym, you will eventually find out that some fitness centers would prefer to have members who never show up.
 Why do I say this?
-Well, many gyms have PT software which logs members in when they enter the facility.
+Many gyms have PT software that logs members in when they enter the facility.

 You can use this to highlight members who have not attended lately.
 But, if you try to call these members to get them to come back to the gym-and sell them on your personal training – the gym owner may shut you down.